amida-tech/orange-api/docs/src/doctors.md

             }

 ### Retrieve all Doctors [GET]
-Get a list of all the user's doctors.
+Get a list of all the patient's doctors.
 Includes full information on each.
+The current user will need read access to the patient.

 + Parameters
+    + patientid (integer, required)

+        unique ID of the patient (*url*)
     + limit (integer, optional)

         Maximum number of results to return.
 Defaults to 25.